okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

    `https://your-glitch-projectname.glitch.me/registrationHook`

-   * If using Glitch, your project needs to be live to work.
+   If you use Glitch, your project needs to be live to work.
 For a live project, edit the sample code and create a Glitch remix.
 To find the live site link, click **Share**.

 1. Include the authentication field and secret.
 In this example: